jmonster/podhnologic/README.md

 ## what?

-A tool to convert your music collection from A to B.
+- a tool to convert your music collection from A to B.
-Written for and used by me to convert my FLAC library to ALAC + 256 AAC.
+- written for and used by me to convert my FLAC library to ALAC + 256 AAC.

 ## why?

-Historically iTunes/Apple Music has been the preferred way to convert because of Apple's superior encoder.
-If you run this on macOS / if `aac_at` is available, then this will tool will also use Apple's encoder.
-You are not sacrificing quality using this.
+Apple's Music encoder is single-threaded and requires you to import your library into it before you can (very slowly) convert it.
+Since it's considered the best, we're going to use Apple's encoder if it's available on your system.

 ## quality

 This tool is simple and opinionated.
-I assume you want the best possible (but practical) quality.
+I assume you want the best possible but practical quality.

 - `alac` & `flac`: lossless
 - `aac`: 256K w/Apple's encoder (where available)